Skip to content

 Le Métier

 The craft.
 Pacing.
 Positioning.
 The unwritten rules.
-The mental game that decides whether your fitness shows up when it matters.
+The mental game that decides whether your fitness actually shows up on the day it matters.

 Weeks 6 · 12